AomanHao/AomanHao.github.io/source/_posts/hexo_valine.md

 打开主题配置文件 添加`appid` 和`appkey`:

 ```
+# Valine
+# You can get your appid and appkey from https://leancloud.cn
+# More info available at https://valine.js.org
 valine:
   enable: true # When enable is set to be true, leancloud_visitors is recommended to be closed for the re-initialization problem within different leancloud adk version.
   appid: 粘贴id